In part 1 of this blog series, we discussed the importance of Gut Health and why an unhealthy gut is linked to most health conditions.

 Candida can also secrete aldehyde, which allows toxins to enter the blood-brain barrier.
 This is why “foggy brain” is commonly associated with candida.

-If you suspect your gut may be contributing to your health issues, you can work with me one-on-one through Gut Health Reset where I will develop a gut-healing protocol that is tailored to you.
+If you suspect your gut may be contributing to your health issues, you can get in touch for personalized support.

 My experience with Candida